mizztgc/infinitas-for-linux/README.md

 Q: What's with the settings menu and error messages showing boxes?

 A: This is due to the Wineprefix not having a font to render CJK characters.
-I'm trying to research a way to include CJK fonts in the prefix, but for the time being, install the necessary fonts through utilities like Winetricks.
+I'm trying to research a way to include CJK fonts in the prefix, but for the time being, install the necessary fonts through utilities like `winetricks`.